Life is like learning how to drive a stick!

-We bought a standard truck, that Garry drove, and I stuck with the car we already had, thank you very much, which made it easy to make excuses not to learn how to drive a stick (how bad do you want it?).
+We bought a standard truck, that Garry alone drove.
+I stuck with the car we already had, thank you very much, which made it easy to make excuses not to learn how to drive a stick (how bad do you want it?).

 Quickly after that purchase, Garry got a job that supplied a company car and we made the decision to sell our car – BAM! – suddenly, it was learn how to drive the beast or be stranded all day (pre-Uber, y’all!).

 The first step is the hardest: getting behind the wheel.

 I decided I’d take my maiden voyage in a mall parking lot early on a Sunday afternoon.
 Traffic would be light and I could send Garry and Boy into the arcade with a roll of quarters (man, I’m dating myself here).

 After last minute instructions from Garry, I slid into the driver’s seat, watched them head into the mall, prayed for my safety and those around me, then started the truck, with the clutch firmly in place.

 Prior to that afternoon, Garry and I had gone over all the basics, but I was too scared to take the truck out into actual traffic.
 The mostly deserted parking lot turned out to be a great alternative.